Online Associate of Arts in General Studies

 - Focus on oral and written communication with attention to settings often encountered in business and the professions.
 Elements of writing professionally, use of presentation software, voicemail and email use will be covered.

-- This course provides a general introduction to the political, social, economic, cultural and intellectual development of the United States, through 1865.
+- This course provides a general introduction to the political, social, economic, cultural and intellectual development of the United States, from 1865 to present.

 - SOCI 101 - Introduction to Sociology